Dog Behaviour Training Essex

 • Based in South Woodham Ferrers and serving Essex

-• Reward-based, positive reinforcement support only
+• Positive reinforcement support only

 • Home visits, walk coaching, and online support where needed